jarvist/HollowMountainII-2007to2012/2010/2010-Master.md

 The way out is not very remarkable.
-We bump into Tetley at the top of Big Rock.
+We bump into Tetley at the top of *Big Rock Candy Mountain*.
 He is not too worried, but apparently Gergely was hoping we were crumpled up in a heap somewhere so he could come and rescue us.

 \attrib{James Kirkpatrick}